JUSTPERFECT/serverless-portfolio/README.md

-# serverless-portfolio
+# Jayaprakash Reddy portfolio

-serverless application example from the acloud guru by robin
+This repository used for creating serverless application using react js and AWS.